MicrosoftDocs/office-developer-lync-evergreen-docs/docs/server-sdk/enable-version-control-for-client-access-clientverfilter-sample.md

     > [!NOTE]
     > <P>&lt;lync.Server.Fdqn&gt; is the placeholder for the fully qualified domain name for the test server.
-You may have to change the priority value so that it is larger than the <STRONG>UserServices</STRONG> application value.</P>
+You may have to change the priority value so that it's larger than the <STRONG>UserServices</STRONG> application value.</P>

         new-csServerApplication -uri " http://www.microsoft.com/LC/SDK/Samples/ClientFilter" -identity "service:registrar:<lync.Server.Fdqn>/ClientFilter" -critical $false -priority 6 -scriptname ClientFilter.am -enabled $true